 "In K-12 education, “student mobility,” also called “churn” or “transience,” can include any time a student changes schools for reasons other than grade promotion, but in general it refers to students changing schools during a school year.
 It may be voluntary—such as a student changing schools to participate in a new program—or involuntary, such as being expelled or escaping from bullying.
 Student mobility is often related to residential mobility, such as when a family becomes homeless or moves due to changes in a parent’s job."

 The article continues on to look at how growing student mobility disproportionately affects certain classes of students with some fairly shocking revelations.
-Bottom line is that in 2016, our system should be equipped to meet the needs of these students and their circumstances that are in many cases way out of their control.
+Bottom line is that in 2018, our system should be well-equipped to meet the needs of these students and their circumstances that are in many cases way out of their control.

-We recently had the opportunity to meet ECOT student, Allison and read her story of mobility.
+Last year, we had the opportunity to meet ECOT student, Allison Moore and share her story of mobility.

 Here's Allison's story in her own words: